 The British Association for Chinese Studies (BACS) invites early career researchers to submit an original research paper for consideration for the 2024 BACS Early Career Researcher Prize.

 The research paper can be on any arts, humanities or social sciences topic on traditional or modern China, broadly conceived.
 All submissions must involve original research on China or Chinese language sources, and engage with relevant academic literature in Chinese Studies.

-Founded in 1976, BACS is a non-political organization, which aims to encourage and promote Chinese studies in the United Kingdom, in particular, by organizing conferences, lectures, seminars and other appropriate activities, by disseminating information, and by encouraging co-operation among persons and organizations concerned with the study of China.
+Founded in 1976, BACS is a non-political organisation which aims to encourage and promote Chinese studies in the United Kingdom, in particular, by organising conferences, lectures, seminars and other appropriate activities, by disseminating information, and by encouraging co-operation among persons and organisations concerned with the study of China.

 The British Association for Chinese Studies Early Career Researcher Prize, which is kindly supported by the Universities’ China Committee in London, was established in 2016 to:

 - stimulate new research in arts, humanities and social sciences on traditional and modern China;

 - recognise excellence in the field of Chinese Studies;

 - promote early career researchers in the field.

 Previous prize winners include Dr Angela Becher (University of Liverpool).
 Dr Denise Kwan (UWE Bristol), Dr Kailing Xie (University of Warwick), Dr Pamela Hunt (University of Oxford), and Dr Coraline Jortay (University of Oxford).

 The winner will receive: